-The number of COVID-19 notifications, hospitalisations and deaths to date are all significantly higher than reported in the same period in 2022.
-Vaccination has been highest among those aged 16 years or older (Table 1).
+The number of COVID-19 notifications, hospitalisations and deaths year to date are all significantly higher than reported in the same period in 2022, when border closures were still enforced.
+Vaccination coverage has been highest among those aged 16 years or older (Table 1).
 The majority of notifications have been reported in those aged less than 45 years (Figure 9).